aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Tab.md

 ## Remarks

-This command while functional doesn't do anything practical in [regular letter rendering](../../Life%20Cycle/letter%20rendering/regular%20letter%20rendering.md) because it only affects the letter slot used in [single letter rendering](../../Life%20Cycle/letter%20rendering/single%20letter%20rendering.md).
+This command while functional doesn't do anything practical in [Regular Letter Rendering](../../Letter%20Rendering%20Methods/Regular%20Letter%20Rendering.md) because it only affects the letter slot used in [Single Letter Rendering](../../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md).